- Aero Commander 685 with Orenda V8s-

 EPI's extensive usage of CAD technology allowed quick response to the customer's rapidly-changing set of requirements.

-EPI provided consulting services on several other aspects of this aircraft conversion, including cooling and lubrication system issues, test flight instrumentation, and test flight data capture, reduction and interpretation.
+EPI provided consulting services on several other aspects of this aircraft conversion, including cooling and lubrication system issues, design and installation of test flight instrumentation, and a system for test flight data capture, reduction and interpretation.

 Port-Side Engine Installation